-I’m an executive coach with training from the well-regarded Henley Business School (University of Reading) graduate coaching programme.
+I’m an executive coach with training from the well regarded Henley Business School (University of Reading) graduate coaching programme.

-Irrespective of whether my coaching client is a young professional or a seasoned senior leader, a corporate player or the owner-operator of a new business, I work with the person in front of me to help develop solutions that are right for them; to think about and find answers that are meaningful within their own personal contexts.
+Irrespective of whether my coachee is a young professional or a seasoned senior leader, a corporate player or the owner-operator of a new business, I work with the person in front of me to help develop solutions that are right for them; to think about and find answers that are meaningful within their own personal contexts.

 THE EXPERIENCE OF OTHERS ......